-A substantial amount of the world's M&A value belongs to powerful banking houses, and the work of Focarelli et al. (2002) is credited for valuable insights into the banks' motivation for this trend.
-The results of ex ante analysis on the motivations for mergers are consistent with the hypothesis that mergers are driven by strategies aimed at selling more services.
-Notably, before the merger endeavor, the active buyer bank derived a high share of income from services.
+A substantial amount of the world's M&A value belongs to the powerful banking houses and the work of Focarelli et al., (2002) is credited for valuable insights into the banks' motivation for this trend.
+Banking institutions have long had motivations behind their M&A activities being strategic pursuit of diverse banking services.
+Notably, before the merger endeavour, the active buyer bank derived a high share of income from services.
 It might have wanted to offer its innovative products to the customers of the target bank which was currently not providing them to existing clients.
-Acquisitions, by contrast, can be traced back to strategies based on credit management: both banks involved in the deal have a high share of loans on total assets, but the passive bank has also a high ratio of bad loans to total loans.
-The aim of the active bank might be to improve the quality of the portfolio of the passive banks by reducing bad loans and, in the long run, loans to small firms.
-And importantly, the authors conclude that no significant evidence of an improvement in profit is found after a merger, and this is different from the ex ante expectation set out by many executives, or at least in their communication to the shareholders.
-The results are consistent with to those found when performing test using the US empirical data.
+Banking M&A deals may also be able to help banking firms to improve immediate quality of asset portfolio and, in many cases, to increase capital adequacy as risk cushion, when facing new reserve requirement.
+And importantly, the authors conclude that no significant evidence of an improvement in profit is found after a merger and this is different from the ex ante expectation set out by many executives or at least in their communication to the shareholders.
+The results are consistent with those found when performing tests using the US empirical data.

-Within the financial economics literature, a substantial amount of studies is devoted to empirical investigation on post-M&A performance, in general, and market values and abnormal cumulative returns of buyer and target firms.
-An early contribution is Block (1968), which through performing a parametric test aims to verify the hypothesis of significant differences in stock behaviors of merging and non-merging firms.
-The result is that in general the merger effect on the stock of the acquiring companies is somewhat neutral.
-However, the effect on acquired firms in term of stock behavior is substantial and responsive.
-We could notice an understanding that a potential acquired firm's stock oftentimes represents a good investment, while the transaction may make acquiring firm less attractive.
-Another research effort in this aspect of M&A is Shick (1972), which focuses on measuring the return brought about following a merger transaction, using prevailing valuation model and empirical data selected from the US chemical industry.
+Within the financial economics literature, a substantial amount of studies is devoted to empirical investigation on post-M&A performance, in general and market values and abnormal cumulative returns of buyer and target firms.
+An early contribution is Block (1968) which through performing a parametric test aims to verify the hypothesis of significant differences in stock behaviours of merging and non-merging firms.
+The result is that in general, the merger effect on the stock of the acquiring companies is somewhat neutral.
+However, the effect on acquired firms in terms of stock behaviour is substantial and responsive.
+We could notice an understanding that a potential acquired firm's stock many-a-time represents a good investment, while the transaction may make the acquiring firm less attractive.
+Another research effort in this aspect of M&A is Shick (1972) which focuses on measuring the returns brought about following a merger transaction, using the prevailing valuation model and empirical data selected from the US chemical industry.
 Shick establishes that merger return formula could be built successfully based on common stock valuation model.
-Using this, the empirical evidence suggests that a merger could result in positive returns, and the success or failure of a merger could be judged almost instantly after the transaction concludes.
-However, in recent edited volume on regional M&A perspectives, Chand (2009) revisits the value creation issue, discussing a number of numerous scenarios, under which mergers and acquisitions can create value for the acquiring or merging companies.
-It does not assert that all such attempts would indeed create value in the end, due to the possible complication arising in the transaction process.
+Using this, the empirical evidence suggests that a merger could result in positive returns and the success or failure of a merger could be judged almost instantly after the transaction concludes.
+However, in the recent edited volume on regional M&A perspectives, Chand (2009) re-visits the value creation issue, discussing a number of numerous scenarios under which M&As can create value for the acquiring or merging companies.
+It does not assert that all such attempts would indeed create value in the end due to the possible complication arising in the transaction process.